SESYNC-ci/sesync-ci.github.io/blog/_drafts/2020-09-09-shiny-in-pubs.md

 The longevity of the app's web-hosting platform should be considered&mdash;as is the case whenever including a URL web link in a manuscript&mdash;to achieve continued accessibility and functionality as long as possible.
 Websites belonging to individual researchers, lab groups, university deparatments, and grant-funded research centers like SESYNC are subject to periodic migration, reorganization, or retirement; and consequently, many links in published papers inevitably become inactive.
 Even if a link to an app remains active, there is no guarantee that an app will continue to function&mdash;or function in the same way&mdash;into the future as underlying infrastructure of a given platform gets updated.

-While it's possible that some publishers of scientific journals may eventually support responsive content or web applications themselves, for now we will assume that articles are based on text and images and any interactive content must be hosted elsewhere on the web[^5].
+While it's possible that some publishers of scientific journals may eventually support responsive content or web applications themselves, for now we will assume that articles are based on text and images and any interactive content must be hosted elsewhere on the web[^4].
 If you link to such a web app in a manuscript, here's what we recommend for improving accessibility:

 ### Link to a long-term host

-Although SESYNC hosts a Shiny server[^5] for researchers and teams, it is only intended for use throughout the duration of funded projects to assist in data exploration, sharing results, and prototyping applications.
-Because apps hosted at http://shiny.sesync.org/ will be deactivated at the end of a project's lifecycle, we don't recommend including this URL in a journal article.
-Instead, a more reliable solution is to host your app with an account on a platform designed for long-term hosting such as [shinyapps.io](https://docs.rstudio.com/shinyapps.io/).
-If you anticipate site traffic beyond what is available to you with shinyapps.io[^6], reach out to us at [cyberhelp@sesync.org](mailto:cyberhelp@sesync.org) to discuss solutions.
-Alternatively, if you or your institution have capabilities for web hosting, you can also download and configure a [Shiny server](https://github.com/rstudio/shiny-server/blob/master/README.md).
+Although SESYNC hosts a Shiny server[^5] for researchers and teams, it is **only intended for use throughout the duration of funded projects** to assist in data exploration, sharing results, and prototyping applications.
+Because apps hosted at `shiny.sesync.org` will be deactivated at the end of a project's lifecycle, we don't recommend including this URL in a journal article.
+Instead, a more reliable solution is to host your app with an account on a platform designed for long-term hosting, such as [shinyapps.io](https://docs.rstudio.com/shinyapps.io/).
+If you anticipate computing needs or site traffic beyond what is available to you with shinyapps.io[^6], reach out to us at [cyberhelp@sesync.org](mailto:cyberhelp@sesync.org) to discuss solutions.
+Alternatively, if you or your institution have capabilities for web hosting, you can also download and configure your own [Shiny server](https://github.com/rstudio/shiny-server/blob/master/README.md).

-If the interactive functionality of your app does not require R code to run (e.g. output from any [htmlwidgets](http://gallery.htmlwidgets.org/) packages), you *do not need a backend server* to host your app and can use a free hosting service such as [GitHub Pages](https://pages.github.com/) instead of a server.
+Note that if the interactive functionality of your app does not actually require R code to run (e.g. output from any [htmlwidgets](http://gallery.htmlwidgets.org/) packages), you *do not need a backend server* to host your app and can use a free hosting service such as [GitHub Pages](https://pages.github.com/) instead.

 ### Use object rather than location-based identifiers

-ie. Publish the source code and any underlying data sets
-* github making your code citable https://guides.github.com/activities/citable-code/

-- references to DOIs can go inactive but they were all recoverable
-- references to DOIs for journal articles started appearing in ESA journals in 2003. identical attrition rate between URLs and DOIs, but all inactive DOIs were discoverable by searching the internet and inactive links were mostly due to typographic errors
+In other words: publish the source code and underlying data sets!
+Whereas URLs are addresses to locations on the internet, other standardized systems like digital object identifiers (DOIs) refer to specific pieces of information such as documents, images, software code, or datasets.
+In studies of link rot, even when there is identical attrition rates between links to URLs and DOIs, all of the inactive DOIs are recoverable by searching the web (inactive links are mostly due to typographic errors).

 Instead of linking to a "live" version of an app on a server, consider directing readers directly to the code for your app by linking to a uniquely identifiable [release of a GitHub repository](https://cyberhelp.sesync.org/blog/shiny-sharing.html).
 The Readme file and/or repository website can include the link to the location of the hosted app.
 This is a good solution if your main audience is people with R and Shiny installed on their computers, and/or if the URL might change after the paper is published (e.g. from a shiny.sesync.org site to a shinyapps.io site).
 By sharing the files that make your app, anyone with R and Shiny installed will be able to host a local version of your app using either `runUrl`, `runGitHub`, or `runGist`[^7]; and by registering a DOI for the code, you can specifically refer to the current version of an app while leaving open the possibility of future updates and improvements.